 - Insufficient Instructions or Warnings: If a product does not contain proper warnings or instructions for safe operation and someone is injured as a result, a consumer may be entitled to damages based on this defect.

-Types of Oregon Product Liability Cases
+What Are Common Types of Portland Product Liability Cases?

 - Automotive products